DATE: March 2016

 Theme Inspiration

-We selected an inspiration essay to be the starting point for this project and the 6 photographers.
+We selected an inspirational essay to be the starting point for this project and the 6 photographers.

 Italo Calvino: Invisible Cities – Continuous Cities